ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-training-tutorial.md

 > If you want to run Facebox locally, or bundle a licensed version of it into your own standalone (non-aiWARE) app, you can easily do so.
 To learn more about using Facebox offline, see our tutorial called [Teaching  Facebox](developer/machine-box/boxes/teaching-facebox).

 The tutorial that follows assumes you will be using the _online_ (aiWARE-deployed) version of this engine.
-All interactions with aiWARE will be done through the online GraphiQL IDE.
+All interactions with aiWARE will be done through the online GraphQL Sandbox IDE.
 Accordingly, the only prerequisite for this tutorial is a Veritone login.

 ?> Be sure to obtain your (free) Veritone system [login](https://www.veritone.com/onboarding/#/signUp) now, if you have not already done so.